 Every traveler has the Pyramids on his bucket list.
 But I actually found the visit to Luxor more fulfilling than the Giza Pyramids.
 Don’t get me wrong, the Pyramids are awesome for its sheer scale of human achievement, but that also shows what Luxor has to offer that can beat the Pyramids at its own game.

-Luxor is and should be an unmissable part of anyone’s visit to Egypt.
+Luxor is and should be an unmissable part of anyone’s visit to Egypt and is definitely one of the great landmarks in Egypt.
 From the cursed tomb of Tutankhamun, in the dramatic Valley of the Kings at Thebes, which is a must for all intrepid travellers.
 Luxor is also home to the biggest temple in Egypt, the vast Karnak Temple complex that holds the Great Temple within its walls all adjacent to a bustling city souk.

 The highlight of our trip was over the ruins of Thebes in a hot-air balloon.
 Another one was a trip down the Nile in a hired felucca for a river-view of Luxor and the ancient ruins.
 And if you want a taste of “real” Egyptian life sneak off into one of Luxor’s souks – try to get away from the touristy areas and lose yourself in the bustle, odors, and colors of Egyptian street life.